Bylaws

 ARTICLE VIII.
 Purposes and Powers

 Section 8.01.
 Purposes.
-The purposes for which the Corporation is formed are: (a) to strengthen the identification of archaeology as a profession and of archaeologists as professionals; (b) to encourage high standards in the training of archaeologists; (c) to encourage high standards of performance from practicing archaeologists; (d) to communicate to the public the importance of proper practice of archaeology; (e) to assist governmental and other organizations, using archaeologists in the course of their activities, to identify those properly suited for the purpose; and (f) generally, and in all appropriate ways, to support the standards of responsible archaeology.
+The purposes for which the Corporation is formed are: (a) to strengthen the identification of archaeology as a profession and of archaeologists as professionals; (b) to encourage high standards in the training of archaeologists; (c) to encourage high standards of performance from practicing archaeologists; (d) to communicate to the public the importance of proper practice of archaeology; (e) to assist governmental and other organizations in the course of those activities involving archaeology; and (f) generally, and in all appropriate ways, to support the standards of responsible archaeology.

 No part of the net earnings of the Corporation shall inure to the benefit of any Member, Director, Officer of the Corporation, or any private individual (except that reasonable compensation may be paid for services rendered to or for the Corporation affecting one or more of its purposes), and no Member, Director, Officer of the Corporation, or any private individual shall be entitled to share in the distribution of any part of the assets of the Corporation.